 having toenail fungus on the footToenail fungus is an unfortunate complication affecting runners of all ages.
+Understanding the causes, symptoms, and options for Effectively Treatment Stubborn Toenail Fungus is essential for runners who want to stay pain-free and active.
 Running provides the perfect conditions inside your sneakers for fungus to thrive – dark, moist, warm environment.
 Toenail fungus, otherwise known as onychomycosis within the medical community, can be caused by various types of fungus called Dermatophtyes.
 The most common infecting organisms are: Trichophyton, Epidermophyton, Microsporum, and Candida.
 The first three are fungi and the last organism is actually a yeast.
 The most common location for toenail fungus is located at the distal end or tip of your big toenail, but fungus can grow in any part of your toenails.

 Diagnosis: